Tuition and Financial Aid

 Financing Your Education

-An education at San Diego Christian is worth the investment!
-The Student Financial Services Office at SDC strives to make multiple aid programs available to assist you in meeting your educational expenses, and to make a Christian education affordable through various grants and scholarships.
+We believe an education at San Diego Christian College is worth the investment!
+The Student Financial Services Office at SDCC strives to make multiple aid programs available to assist you in meeting your educational expenses and to make a Christian education affordable through various grants and scholarships.

 Freshman Academic Scholarship ($5,000-$14,000)